Spiro94/gadfly_flutter_template/examples/hello_world/docs/walkthrough_of_example.md

 # across the application, do NOT put them here.
 Instead, favor `shared/widgets` directory instead.
 │   │   │   └── widgets
 │   │   │       └── listener
-# The only reason this directory exists is to have a home for this one widget.
-This widget is used
-# to listen to Supabase and run a callback when the authentication status of the user has changed.
+# This widget is used to listen to Supabase and run a callback when the authentication status
-# This listener is at the top-level of our application because we want to switch the user to
+# of the user has changed.
+This listener is at the top-level of our application because we want
-#  and from the authenticated and unauthenticated routing branches.
+# to switch the user to and from the authenticated and unauthenticated routing branches.
 │   │   │           └── subscribe_to_auth_change.dart
+# This widget is used to handle deep links into our app.
+│   │   │           └── subscribe_to_deep_links.dart
 # We use flutter_bloc (https://pub.dev/packages/flutter_bloc) and nearly all of our
 # business logic is defined here.
 Each bloc will get its own directory and will always have the
 # same files inside of it: bloc.dart, event.dart, state.dart.